python/cpython/Doc/library/threading.rst

 .. function:: get_native_id()

-   Return the native integral Thread ID of the current thread assigned by the kernel.
+   Return the native integer Thread ID of the current thread assigned by the kernel.
    This is a non-negative integer.
    Its value may be used to uniquely identify this particular thread system-wide (until the thread terminates, after which the value may be recycled by the OS).